CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Recommended-Assets-and-Mods.md

+# Recommended Assets and Mods
-> NOTE: I plan on creating some Steam collections which would be better way to do this.
+> NOTE: I plan on creating some Steam collections which would be a better way to do this.

 ### Road Signs

 * [British Road Signs](https://steamcommunity.com/sharedfiles/filedetails/?id=1611965517) ([a few more here](https://steamcommunity.com/sharedfiles/filedetails/?id=1406118102))
-* Huge pack of UK-styled road signs, including motorway signs, roadworks, etc:
+* Huge pack of UK-styled road signs, including freeway signs, roadworks, etc.:
     * for [Left Hand Drive](https://steamcommunity.com/workshop/filedetails/?id=922564145) (vehicles drive on right)
     * for [Right Hand Drive](https://steamcommunity.com/workshop/filedetails/?id=922566094) (vehicles drive on left)